Florence Welch says 'Dance Fever' is "'Lungs’ with more self-knowledge"

 She continued: “I’m kind of winking at my own creation.
 A lot of it is questioning my commitment to loneliness; to my own sense as a tragic figure.”

-Welch released the first F+TM album – featuring the hits ‘Dog Days Are Over’, ‘Rabbit Heart (Raise It Up)’ and ‘Cosmic Love’ – when she was in her early 20s, and has since spoken of her issues with alcoholism and drugs during those early days.
+Welch released the first F+TM album – featuring the hits ‘Dog Days Are Over’, ‘Rabbit Heart (Raise It Up)’ and ‘Cosmic Love’ – when she was in her early 20s, and has since spoken of her issues with alcoholism, drugs and relationships during those early days.

 The singer has now been sober for eight years, but still struggles with anxiety – a condition that inspired her latest single, ‘Free’.